sdias/win-10-virtual-desktop-enhancer/README.md

 ## Installation

-For this app to work, you first need to install "Visual C++ Redistributable for Visual Studio 2015".
+For this app to work, you first might need to install "Visual C++ Redistributable for Visual Studio 2015".
 It should be available [here](https://www.microsoft.com/en-us/download/details.aspx?id=48145).

 This app does not need to be installed, simply extract it into a folder in your computer.